-5.5 Development o 5 Development of the Annual Fun-time Faculty Priority List Month Activities September/October Compile requests for full-time faculty positions from Program Plans.
+Month Activities September/October Compile requests for full-time faculty positions from Program Plans.
 The Academic Senate Council reviews and updates the criteria and assumptions to be used for the prioritization process; the finalized document is placed on the Academic Senate webpage.
 Copies of all Program Plans that include requests for full-time faculty positions are distributed to the Academic Senate Council and the Deans Council.
 All requests for full-time faculty positions are reviewed by the members of the Academic Senate Council and the Deans Council within the context of that program's overall plan and College-wide needs.
-In early/mid October, a Join Council of the Academic Senate Council and the Deans Council prepares a recommended priority list of full-time faculty positions to be hired from Unrestricted General Funds, and ratifies requested full time faculty positions to be hired from Postricted Congrel Funds full-time faculty positions to be hired from Restricted General Funds.
+In early/mid October, a Join Council of the Academic Senate Council and the Deans Council prepares a recommended priority list of full-time faculty positions to be hired from Unrestricted General Funds, and ratifies requested full-time faculty positions to be hired from Restricted General Funds.